All Episodes

 Because there's other options besides Walmart as far as big box stores.

-Uh and I love um Hawley's response.
+And I love Hawley's response.

-That got 30,000 likes, as it should.
+That got 30,000 likes as it should.

 That's right.

-It none of it makes sense.
+None of it makes sense.

-Uh, you know, corporations should stay completely agnostic and out of politics.
+You know, corporations should stay completely agnostic and out of politics.

-And whether it's Google and Facebook or Amazon Or Walmart or Coca-Cola or the NBA.
+And whether it's Google and Facebook or Amazon or Walmart or Coca-Cola or the NBA, these big brands think that they're bigger than their audience.

-They seem to get away with it.
+And they so far are so arrogant, they seem to get away with it.

-Can you say parlor one more time?
+If you don't mind me saying so, can you say parlor one more time?

 Wow.

-I think it sounds so regal, you know.
+I think it sounds so regal.

-Uh maybe I'll start posting there a little bit more.
+You know, maybe I'll start posting there a little bit more.

-I think I have an account, but I don't really go on there too often, but uh maybe that'll change.
+I think I have an account, but I don't really go on there too often, but maybe that'll change.

-Uh finally, we got about 30 seconds.
+Finally, we got about 30 seconds.

-Uh, what is your new year's resolution, if any, Miranda Devine, New York Post.
+Miranda Devine, New York Post.

-Oh my gosh, I don't really have a New Year's resolution.
+I don't really have a New Year's resolution.

 Maybe go to the gym more often.